modelica/ModelicaSpecification/Tutorial.md

 syntax and semantic of definition, instantiation, inheritance, genericity are identical to all kinds of restricted classes.
 Furthermore, the construction of Modelica translators is simplified considerably because only the syntax and semantic of a class has to be implemented along with some additional checks on restricted classes.
-The basic types, such as Real or Integer are builtin type classes, i.e., they have all the properties of a class and the attributes of these basic types are just parameters of the class.
+The basic types, such as Real or Integer are built-in type classes, i.e., they have all the properties of a class and the attributes of these basic types are just parameters of the class.

 There are two possibilities to define a class: The standard way is shown above for the definition